 Convenience, accessibility and selection; this is what you will find in in malls and shopping centers in the Fort Myers area.
 With plenty of parking at all of these spots, you can get in and out quickly and see a ton of things.
-Local shopping options include high-brow and low-brow stores, along with a variety of food offerings should you need a drink or a bite to fuel your efforts.
+Local shopping options include both high-brow and kitsch, along with a variety of food offerings should you need a drink or a bite to fuel your efforts.

 Full price and a little more upscale is shopping at Coconut Point Mall.
 Shoppers here enjoy more than 140 specialty stores like Apple, Teavana, MAC and West Elm, as well as so-called "box stores" like Best Buy, Ulta and Target.
-There is condo living and a movie theater on property and lots of dining, including Ruth's Chris Steakhouse.
+Take a break and catch a flick at the cinema here, or enjoy dining at popular chains as well as local joints.

 Sanibel Island and the beaches have lots of places to shop for silly souvenirs as well as high-end art and clothing.
 No matter what kind of shopping you're looking for, the Fort Myers area has you and your wallet covered.

 Ortiz Avenue Flea Market